 Acknowledgements.
 The authors thank Inna Polichtchouk for fruitful discussion on deseasonalization of S2S data.
-TB has been supported by the German Research Foundation (DFG) (grant no. SFB/TRR 165; Waves to Weather project).
-JS further appreciates the valuable scientific exchange within Waves to Weather's early career scientist program.
+Jonas Spaeth appreciates the valuable scientific exchange within Waves to Weather's early career scientist program.
 This work is based on S2S data.
 S2S is a joint initiative of the World Weather Research Programme (WWRP) and the World Climate Research Programme (WCRP).
 The original S2S database is hosted at ECMWF as an extension of the TIGGE database.
-Finally, we thank Sandro Lubis and the second, anonymous reviewer for their constructive comments that helped to improve the manuscript.
+Finally, we thank Sandro Lubis and the second, anonymous reviewer for their constructive comments that helped to improve the paper.